Code-Institute-Submissions/witch-hazel-1/README.md

 However, I will need to address this deprecation issue as a priority task in the next iteration.

+Finally, the format and presentation of some of the texts shown during user interaction on the heroku pseudo-terminal has seen a great deal of improvement over the course of development, but there is still room for improvement.

 <!-- TOC --><a name="app-robustness"></a>
 ## App robustness